Pr\"ufer algebraic spaces: Valuation algebraic spaces

-Set $R'_i:=R^+_i\sqcup\eta^-_i$.
-Then the natural monomorphism $R'_i\to R_i$ is a locally closed immersion if $i\le 2$ and is a bijective non-isomorphism for $i=3$.
+Let $\eta^-_i$ be the generic point of $R^-_i$ and $R'_i:=R^+_i\coprod\eta^-_i$.
+Then the natural monomorphism $R'_i\to R_i$ is not an isomorphism and it is a locally closed immersion if $i\le 2$ and bijective for $i=3$.
 Plainly, the induced projections $R'_i\rra U_i$ are \'etale equivalence relations for any $i$, so $X_i:=U_i/R'_i$ are algebraic spaces.
-Furthermore, $X_i$ are non-separated SLP spaces, and the natural morphisms $f_i{\colon}X_i\to X$ induced from the morphisms of charts are isomorphism over $\eta$.
+Furthermore, $X_i$ are non-separated SLP spaces, and the natural morphisms $f_i\:X_i\to X$ induced from the morphisms of charts are isomorphisms over $\eta$.
 The Zariski fibers $f^{-1}_i(s)$ consist of: two points $s_1,s'_1$ with residue field $k(s)$ for $i=1$, one point $s_2$ with larger residue field for $i=2$, and one point $s_3$ with residue field $k(s)$ for $i=3$.
 Plainly, $X_1$ is a scheme isomorphic to $X$ with doubled closed point, $X_2$ is a valuation algebraic space which is locally separated but not separated, and $X_3$ is a valuation algebraic space which is not locally separated.
 In particular, $X_i$ are not schemes for $i=2,3$.

 \begin{rem} The first example is classical (but described with an \'etale chart).
 The second example is essentially Knutson's example of a line with ``twisted" doubled origin, so that non-separatedness of $X_2$ is hidden in ``doubling" the residue field at the origin.
-The non-separatedness of $X_3$ is in ``replacing" its tangent space with the tangent space of a ramified extension.
+The non-separatedness of $X_3$ is in ``replacing" its tangent space by the tangent space of a ramified extension.
 Note that Knutson considered another basic example of not locally separated algebraic space, namely, the line with ``doubled" tangent space at the origin.
 The latter is not normal and its ``speciality" can be eliminated by normalization.
 In particular, such example is irrelevant in the study of valuation algebraic spaces.
 However, we have seen that not locally separated valuation algebraic spaces exist as well. \end{rem}

-\begin{rem} It is easy to see that in the above examples $X_i=U_i\sqcup_{\eta_i}\eta$ where $\eta_i=\Spec(K_i)$.
+\begin{rem} It is easy to see that in the above examples $X_i=U_i\coprod_{\eta_i}\eta$ where $\eta_i=\Spec(K_i)$.
 On the other hand it is also easy to see that the schematic pushout exists and is equal to $X_i$ for $i=1$ and to $X$ for $i=2,3$.
 In the latter case, schematic and affine pushouts coincide and are different from the pushout in the category of algebraic spaces. \end{rem}